 The Mediterranean Diet

-That’s why we at Canyon Ranch continue to promote a Mediterranean diet as a sound approach to health, including a healthy weight.
-“We savor the flavors, honor the philosophy and share the joy of the Mediterranean,” says Jenny Flora, MS, a nutritionist at Canyon Ranch in Tucson, Arizona.
-“Food should be delicious, fresh, boldly flavored, simple and delicious.”
+That’s why we at Canyon Ranch continue to promote a Mediterranean diet as a sound approach to health, and to attaining and maintaining a healthy weight.
+“We savor the flavors, honor the philosophy, and share the joy of the Mediterranean,” says Jenny Flora, MS, a nutritionist at Canyon Ranch in Tucson, Arizona.
+“Food should be delicious, fresh, boldly flavored, simple, and delicious.”

 To really grasp what the Mediterranean diet is, we have to look back several decades.
 In the mid-20th century, an American scientist named Ancel Keys was the first to investigate how the eating patterns of various countries affected their risk of heart disease.
 His Seven Countries Study ultimately found that the diets of Crete (a Greek island) and Japan were both linked with low disease rates.